Bradley P. Jacob

 Public Schools' Pyrrhic Victories Over Parents' Rights (co-authored with Michael P. Farris), Rich.
 J. of L. & Pub.
 Interest, Fall 1998 (link).

-Prof. Brad Jacob discusses the difference between “excellence” and “prestige” along with what it means to learn the law from a faculty who love to teach and are committed to students’ success.
+Professor Jacob discusses the difference between “excellence” and “prestige” and what it means to learn the law from a faculty who love to teach and are committed to students’ success.